 I was so myself.

-Funny how sometimes you only know yourself by making love to someone else, like coming home to a familiar place, but only one that they could lead you to.
+Funny how sometimes you only know yourself by making love to someone else, like coming home to a familiar place, but only one that they could bring you to.

 Those few who have made come.